-EARLY TURNS THIS MONTH
+7 EARLY TURNS THIS MONTH

+99.97%

 COMPLIANT WITH POLICY

 EARLY TURNS SOUTH - HYPERION GATE

-EARLY TURNS THIS MONTH
+39 EARLY TURNS THIS MONTH 99.84%

 COMPLIANT WITH POLICY

 WHAT IS CAUSING THE CHANGE IN EARLY TURNS?

-The number of early turns this month is higher compared to the previous month due to the extended closure of the north inboard runway for the taxiway improvement project.
+The number of early turns this month is lower than last month due to the use of two new departure procedures, STHBY and KYLOW.
+These procedures enhance air traffic separation during head-to-head Over-Ocean Operations, resulting in fewer nighttime early turns.